emkcosta/KillifishAutomaticFeederPaper/Fig6/1_ProcessingDLCOutPut/README.txt

 ------------------------------+
 Input   |
 ------------------------------+
 The CSV file outputs from DLC for each of the animals.
 These are stored in "Figure6-SourceData2_unfiltered_raw_data_DeepLabCut.zip".
+This zip file was too big to upload here.